• U.S.

 There are no coastal watches or warnings in effect.

-Leslie, the 12th storm formed in the Atlantic in 2024, is not far behind Hurricane Kirk during an unexpectedly busy hurricane season, on the heels of the devastating effects of Hurricane Helene.
+Leslie, the 12th storm formed in the Atlantic in 2024, is not far behind Hurricane Kirk during an unexpectedly busy hurricane season, on the heels of the devastating impact of Hurricane Helene.

 Read More: Here’s What You Need to Know About Hurricane Kirk’s Expected Path

-Kirk, which currently churns as a Category 3 hurricane, is causing storm swells which are affecting the Leeward Islands, Bermuda, and the Greater Antilles.
-Per the NHC, “these swells are expected to spread westward to the east coast of the United States, Atlantic Canada, and the Bahamas Saturday night and Sunday, and to the Azores on Monday.”
+Kirk, which currently churns as a Category 3 hurricane, is causing storm swells which are affecting the Leeward Islands, Bermuda, the Greater Antilles, the Bahamas, and the east coast of the U.S. These swells are forecast to continue spreading northward along the east coast of the U.S. and Atlantic Canada throughout Sunday, and to the Azores on Monday.
+Per the NHC: "These swells are likely to cause life-threatening surf and rip current conditions."

 Tropical Weather